jaescalo/akamai-edgeworker-examples/redirector/flat/README.md

 In general hashing entries for keys in a database can also be a good practice, especially when dealing with millions of items.
 Some good reasons can be faster lookups, deduplication, caching and scalability.

 #### Redirects Prep.
 Script
-The script `/utils/redirects_ekv_prep.py` reads the original CSV and adds a new column named `key` which contains the SHA-256 hash based on the provided value for the EKV item name.
+The script `redirects_ekv_prep.py` reads the original CSV and adds a new column named `key` which contains the SHA-256 hash based on the provided value for the EKV item name.
 For the redirects use case that will normally be the source path/URL.

 ```
 Usage: redirects_ekv_prep.py [OPTIONS]

 Options:
-  -f, --filename PATH       Path to the CSV file  [required]
+  -i, --input PATH          Path to the input CSV file  [required]
+  -o, --output TEXT         Path to the output/results CSV file  [required]
   -s, --source-column TEXT  Column name to use as the source URL for the
                             redirect  [required]
   -t, --target-column TEXT  Column name to use as the target URL for the